The Most Efficient Electric Cars in 2025

 Are electric SUVs efficient?

 It’s worth noting that the same factors that affect miles per gallon in petrol or diesel cars also affect the energy efficiency of zero emissions models.
-That’s why you’ll find plenty of small, compact cars in this list of the most efficient EVs, but only a handful of bigger ones – there’s no Jaguar I-Pace, Ford Mustang Mach-E, Mercedes EQC, BMW iX, Audi e-tron, Toyota bZ4X, Nissan Ariya, Genesis GV70 Electric, Volvo EX90 or Porsche Taycan Cross Turismo for example, as these are all large, luxurious and heavy SUVs, and therefore relatively inefficient compared with smaller and lighter EVs.
+That’s why you’ll find plenty of small, compact cars in this list of the most efficient EVs, but only a handful of bigger ones – there’s no Jaguar I-Pace, Ford Mustang Mach-E, Mercedes EQC, BMW iX, Audi e-tron, Toyota bZ4X, Nissan Ariya, Volvo EX90 or Porsche Taycan Cross Turismo for example, as these are all large, luxurious and heavy SUVs, and therefore relatively inefficient compared with smaller and lighter EVs.

 How much should I be paying for electricity to charge my electric car at home?